TetteDev/Userscript2Extension/README.md

  * A somewhat functional version of GM_info could be nice, where you can atleast get some script information, now it just returns an empty object
  * unsafeWindow needs to be fixed also
  * Make chrome extension inherit whatever icon is specified in the tampermonkey script header
+ * Implement auto packing of outputted extension by calling chrome.exe with the --pack-extension commandline flag

 # How to use
  Open the project, pass an absolute path to the Converter class and then call Convert on it.